lj3712/MinimalSystemGenerator/README.md

 ## Build Process Details

 ### Cross-Compilation vs Native Build
-This project uses **native compilation** within a trusted container environment rather than cross-compilation.
-The container's GCC builds target components that are installed to the target root filesystem.
+This project uses **native compilation** within the Fedora 20 container.
+Both the container and target system are x86_64 architecture, so the container's GCC builds target components directly without cross-compilation complexity.
+Components are installed to the target root filesystem with `DESTDIR`.

 ### Target System Self-Hosting
 The resulting minimal system includes a complete GCC installation, allowing it to compile programs for itself.
 This makes it truly self-contained for development purposes.